 June – Rail Guards dispute PTWA and ASF-M engage in support action.

 April – ASF admitted to IWA as the Australian section of the IWA at the 18th IWA Congress held in Bordeaux, France.

-(History section incomplete and under contruction)
+History section incomplete and under construction